williamchau123/csc290_GroupProject/README.md

 Below are the list of the authors that created this project,

-We will each be talking our contribution toward the project:
+We will each be talking about our contribution toward the project:

 Arne Sokolovic-Created the graphical resources and designed the game stage, created a scoreboard object independent of the game's own function so as to decouple from the game engine.